molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 You can define cross-references from one table to another using columnType=ref (single reference) or columnType=ref_array (multiple references).
 In postgresql these translate to foreign keys, and array of foreign key with triggers protecting foreign key constraints respectively.
-You need to define refTable, and optionally refFrom, refTo.
+You need to define refTable.

 ### refTable